 Attorneys at Hinkle, Fingles & Prior have more than seventy years of combined experience providing expert counsel and legal services to families of people with disabilities and seniors.
 The firm’s attorneys have argued many of the precedent setting cases affecting people with disabilities in New Jersey and Pennsylvania.

 Herbert D. Hinkle has represented people with disabilities and the elderly continuously since 1974.
 He served as Director of the New Jersey Division of Advocacy for the Developmentally Disabled for 10 years.
 Mr. Hinkle has served on the Board of Directors for a variety of non-profit organizations, including United Cerebral Palsy Associations, the Arc of New Jersey, Autism New Jersey, Planned Lifetime Assistance Network of New Jersey (PLAN-NJ), Easter Seals, the Alzheimer’s Association and NAMI NJ.
-He is currently serving as president of the Autism New Jersey Foundation.
 He has argued precedent-setting disability rights cases in Pennsylvania and New Jersey, including five cases before the New Jersey Supreme Court.
 His work has been cited in the Wall Street Journal.
 He holds a JD from Rutgers University and a LL.M. in Taxation from Temple University.
-He is a member of the New Jersey and Pennsylvania Bar, the Association of American Trial Lawyers, and the National Academy of Elder Law Attorneys.
+He is a member of the New Jersey and Pennsylvania Bar, the American Association for Justice, and the National Academy of Elder Law Attorneys.
 He has been a consultant to Rutgers University’s Robert Wood Johnson Medical School and the New Jersey Commission on Bioethics and is a widely published author and lecturer.
 Mr. Hinkle is also an adjunct professor of law at Rutgers Law School, Camden, where he teaches trusts and estates, and estate planning.

 Ira M. Fingles has devoted his legal career to the representation of individuals with disabilities and their families.
 His motivation to enter this field stemmed from his experiences with his sister, who has multiple disabilities.
 He has provided legal representation to individuals with disabilities in a variety of areas, including educational rights for children with disabilities, benefits and services for adults with disabilities, guardianship, and estate planning.
 He has argued precedent-setting cases in federal and state court, and before administrative agencies in Pennsylvania and New Jersey.
 He has written extensively on topics related to disability law and has presented to disability groups across the nation.
 Ira is Immediate Past President of the Autism Society of America – Greater Philadelphia Chapter, and is a member of the Penn Autism Network Advisory Committee.
 He received his JD from Temple University School of Law and is a member of the Pennsylvania and New Jersey Bars.